Human in the Loop

 istrue

-, the function will continue without entering thereturn approvalRequest()
+, the handler will continue without entering thereturn Interrupt.approval()

 If the approval is rejected

-5.1 The function will be rejected, and the agent will be informed that the approval was rejected.
+5.1 The tool / workflow will be rejected.
+If this is a tool, the agent will be notified that the tool call was rejected.

-When a run is paused, the agent will not continue to the next function.
-Inferable’s durable execution engine will save the state of the run and resume it when the approval is resolved.
+When a Workflow is paused, Inferable’s durable execution engine will save the state and resume when the approval is resolved.

 Modeling the Approval Block